Joe-Chan-iStudio-Ltd/researchplymouth/slr/datatables/data.md

 <li><b>Remaining Rows:</b> Your data.</li>
 </ul>
 Please ensure your Excel file is formatted accordingly for optimal results.
 Enjoy exploring your literature review!
 If Please ensure your Excel file is formatted according to the guidelines for optimal results.
 Enjoy exploring your literature review!
-If you are interested in creating your own webpage similar to  <a href="/slr/datatables" target="_blank" rel="noopener noreferrer">this one</a>, feel free to contact me at <a href= "mailto: joekcchan@researchplymouth.com">researchplymouth.com</a>.
+If you are interested in creating your own webpage similar to  <a href="/slr/tc" target="_blank" rel="noopener noreferrer">this one</a>, feel free to contact us at <a href= "mailto: research@researchplymouth.com">research@researchplymouth.com</a>.

 ## citation